Château d'If Ticket

 Château d'If Opening Times

-Final admission depends on the boat schedule from Marseille's port.
+Final admission times depend on the ferry schedule from Marseille's port.

 Free Admission

-To obtain free admission, visit the ticket office and present a valid ID.
-Free admissions are also available on the first Sunday of the month from January to March, November to December, and the third weekend of September.
+To claim free admission, present valid ID at the ticket office.
+Free entry is also available on the first Sunday of the month from January to March and November to December and the third weekend of September.

 Transport Not Included